ILR on the BN(O) Visa Route: How Hong Kong Residents Settle in the UK

 The 180-day rolling rule applies in the same way as for other routes.
 In any rolling 12-month period during your 5-year qualifying time, you must not have been outside the UK for more than 180 days.

 Many BN(O) visa holders have family ties in Hong Kong and make regular visits.
 If these visits are frequent, tracking the rolling 12-month windows carefully is essential.
-A single extended trip to Hong Kong of, say, 6 months, would immediately breach the 180-day limit for that window and could reset the clock.
+A single extended trip to Hong Kong of more than 180 days would breach the limit for that window and can affect continuous residence and the ILR application.

 Keep a record of every departure and return from the UK — including the exact dates — for the full 5-year period.